giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 and :math:`c_+ := \max(c,0)`.

-Intuitively, we can describe the graph of this persistence landscape by first joining each of the points in the multiset to the diagonal via a horizontal as well as a vertical line, then rotating the figure 45 degrees clockwise, and rescaling by :math:`1/\sqrt{2}`.
+Intuitively, we can describe the set of graphs of a persistence landscape by first joining each of the points in the multiset to the diagonal via a horizontal as well as a vertical line, then clockwise rotating the figure 45 degrees and rescaling it by :math:`1/\sqrt{2}`.

 .. _reference-2: